 Serves: 4 to 6 first course servings

 1) Place the dried mushrooms in a large bowl.
-Bring the broth to a boil and pour over the dried mushrooms.
+Bring the to a boil and pour over the dried mushrooms.
 Set aside to rehydrate for about 20 minutes.

 2) Using a slotted spoon, remove the mushrooms and reserve the broth.
 Roughly chop the mushrooms.